OctopusDeploy/blog/blog/2019-10/lessons-learned-using-docker-for-development-and-testing/index.md

 If that was the only container I needed to run, it isn’t a big deal.
 Open up SSMS, add the database, and I’m good to go.
 However, I have another container in my Docker Compose file, Octopus Deploy, which requires that database to be there.
 And that Octopus Deploy container is required to be there for the Octopus Tentacles to work.
 For Octopus Deploy to be hosted entirely in Docker containers, the Docker Compose file has to:

-1. Start SQL Server in a Docker container.
+1. Start the SQL Server in a Docker container.
 2. Create the Octopus Deploy database if it doesn’t exist.
-3. Start the Octopus Deploy Docker containers.
+3. Start the Octopus Deploy Docker container.
 4. Configure Octopus Deploy, and create an API key Tentacles can register with.
 5. Start the Octopus Deploy Tentacle Docker container.